 There are various accessory organs that assist the tract by secreting enzymes to help break down food into its component nutrients.
 Thus the salivary glands, liver, pancreas and gall bladder have important functions in the digestive system.
 Food is propelled along the length of the gastrointestinal tract by peristaltic movements of the muscular walls.

-The gut is involved in the breakdown and resorption of food nutrients.
-The gut is also the largest organ of the immune system.
 The GUT contains intestinal bacteria (called microflora or probiotic flora), which serve to preserve gut integrity, help metabolize foods and drugs, and prevent the overgrowth of potentially harmful bacteria and fungus (yeast) in the gut.
 More than 400 separate bacterial species have been identified as part of the normal gut flora, including Lactobacillus acidophilus, Bifidobacterium sp., and others.
 Potentially harmful microorganisms are also kept at bay by an extensive immune system comprising the gut associated lymphoid tissue (GALT).
 GALT plays a role in a healthy immune system.
 In addition to the lymphoid tissues that make up the GALT, a number of other cell populations contribute to normal gut defenses.

 Cells that line the intestines, called epithelial cells, provide a physical barrier to bacterial entry, through their tight junctions, toll proteins and production of mucus, and produce an array of cytokines that can modulate immune responsiveness.

 - Food allergies